jeanpaulHT/2D-Image-Convultion-Cuda/README.md

 ln -s /usr/local/include/opencv4/opencv2/ /usr/local/include/opencv2
 ```

-For some reason if you increase the dimentions of the image to something big , the program just dies.
-Probabily fill the gpu memory.
+/* For some reason if you increase the dimentions of the image, the program just dies. */

+Need to fix the problem of block and thread acces.
+Its not a memory problem, assume image is an square in the meantime.